Ola-Yusuf/Ola-Yusuf/README.md

 # Hi,
 ### My name is OLATUNDE Yusuf O. :male_sign:
-I'm working to switch career form academics to software development.

-Working as freelance developer to meet client needs.
+I have 4 years experience working as freelance developer.

 Proficient in Laravel and currently open to work.

 ### Here are some of the things am working on 👋

-- 🔭 I’m currently working on ...
+- 🔭 I am currently working on ...
 Backend development using Laravel
-- 🌱 I’m currently learning ...
-Node.js
+- 🌱 I am expert using Laravel and React
-- 👯 I’m looking to collaborate on ...
-MERN stack
+- 👯 I am learning ...
+Java (Spring, SpringBoot)
-- 🤔 I’m looking for help with ...
+- 🤔 I am looking for help with ...
 UI/UX
 - 💬 Ask me about ...
 Laravel, MySQL and other Backend Stuff
 - 📫 How to reach me: ...
     1. :email: olatundeyusuf90@gmail.com